Nexints/open-bot/README.md

 - Run either the included start.bat script or make your own and run it!

 ## Copyright / Bot Issues:
-- Contact business@nexint.org if there are any copyright issues in this mod, and I will try to resolve them as fast as I can.
+- Contact business@nexint.org if there are any copyright issues in this bot, and I will try to resolve them as fast as I can.
 (Suggested method of communication!)
 - Alternate E-mail: Nexint@nexint.org
 - Contact @Nexint on Discord for any questions about this bot, issues, and feedback.
 I'll reply as soon as I can!